Share

 Bringing in pet food and feed for non-producing animals

-Every consignment of such feed must be accompanied by a cargo clearance permit, which also serves as an AVS-issued import permit.
+Every consignment of such feed must be accompanied by a Cargo Clearance Permit (CCP), which also serves as an AVS-issued import permit.

-The steps below will help you obtain a cargo clearance permit to import pet food and feed for non-producing animals.
+The steps below will help you obtain a Cargo Clearance Permit (CCP) to import pet food and feed for non-producing animals.

 Step Description